sjsabin/minion_hrp2_project/README.md

-# minion_pfhrp2_deletion
+# MinIon __pfhrp2__ deletion assay

-A repository for scripts and analysis documentation related to the MinION pfhrp2 project (Malaria Branch/CDC)
+A repository for scripts and documentation related to the MinION pfhrp2 deletion project.